rrothenb/the-first-daughter/Research/Samyaza's Story Types - How Memory Architecture Differs.md

 - Developing relationships
 - Technical projects and innovations
 - Ordinary moments that seemed unremarkable at the time
+- The last time he saw her (without knowing it was the last time)

 ### Autistic Memory Characteristics